-A champion Battery Arranger, Visual Designer, and Program Coordinator.
-Shane has arranged and worked with Southwind Drum and Bugle Corps, Spirit of Atlanta Drum and Bugle Corps, Phantom Regiment Drum and Bugle Corps, Music City Mystique, Bangkok Society Drumline, Tyler Junior College, Choctawhatchee HS, along with several High School and Independent programs across the country.
+Shane is a Program Coordinator, Visual Designer, and Battery Arranger in the Music and Visual Arts.
+He was a charter member of Music City Mystique Indoor Percussion Ensemble and has been instrumental in the group's success for 28 years.
+Shane has arranged and worked with ensembles in DCI, such as Southwind Drum and Bugle Corps, Spirit of Atlanta Drum and Bugle Corps, and Phantom Regiment Drum and Bugle Corps.
 His inspiration and motivation comes from the kids and programs that allow him to be involved.
-He is also a proud artist and clinician for Innovative Percussion, Pearl Drums, Evans Drum Heads\Planet Waves, and Zildjian Cymbals.
-You can contact Shane at firstname.lastname@example.org.
+Currently, Shane is the Program Coordinator/Battery Arranger/Visual Designer at Music City Mystique, the Program Coordinator at Music City Drum and Bugle Corps, teaches and designs at Ravenwood HS, along with working with several High School and Independent WGI ensembles across the country.
+He also serves on the Board of Directors for the Southeastern Color Guard Circuit and is a proud artist and clinician for Innovative Percussion, Pearl Drums, Evans Drum Heads\Planet Waves, and Zildjian Cymbals.
+You can contact Shane at email@example.com.

 Jeremy Thompson is a full time wind composer,arranger and electronic sound designer for the marching arts.
 He has been active in the pageantry activity for over 15 years.
 Jeremy was a marching member of the 2003 Blue Devils hornline.
 Since 2003 he has been active as a visual instructor, choreographer, clinician and adjudicator.
 He has composed and arranged for marching ensembles all over the United States and Canada.
 In addition to writing for marching ensembles he is also active as a voice actor and music producer for radio commercials and visual media projects.
 He currently lives in Denver, Colorado with his wife Kristanne and their three dogs Ava, Aspen and Sparrow.
 You can contact Jeremy at email@example.com.